zongtihuoguoguan/Policy-Transparency-China-2024/README.md

 Each script has been tested to run on a Windows machine with the Anaconda environment file supplied.
 - CheckDeletion.py: checks from a dataset whether or not the documents are still available today.
 The sample used for the paper can be found in "Dataset for Fig_5.xlsx".
-- CheckGeoblocking.py: takes in the files "local_websites.xlsx"  and "national_websites.xlsx" to check whether the websites can be accessed from multiple locations across the world.
-Generates the file needed for figures 6-8.
 - CreateCrossReferencedDataset.py: takes in a dataset of policy documents ("data.xlsx", only a sample provided here) and creates the file needed for Tables 1-2, and Figure 4.

 The analysis files are subdivided by the figures/tables they correspond with.